Hawa (2003 film)

+Hawa was released on 4 July 2003.
+It was later dubbed into Telugu as Naa Intlo Oka Roju and in Tamil as Raja Leelai.

 Plot

 The beautiful Sanjana is a divorcee who moves to a hillside house, as she cannot afford a house in the city.
-To earning her living, she runs her stepfather's antique shop.
+To earn her living, she runs her stepfather's antique shop.
 However, it is not long before strange occurrences begin near and in her home.
 One day, a Tibetan old lady gives her an antique locket at her antique shop and leaves.
 Sanjana sells it to a tourist couple for 500 rupees.
 Sanjana finds the lady on the way to her home to return the money, but she discovers that the lady was dead.
 The locket is returned to Sanjana by the tourist as the Tibetan lady keeps haunting the couple to make them return it.